 Spray Foam Insulation: Better at sealing in air and preventing water exposure, spray foam insulation is more expensive than fiberglass.
 Since it helps prevent water exposure to your home, it fights against mold growth too.

 Cellulose Insulation: Manufactured from recycled paper, cellulose insulation is the greenest option for insulation options.
 It is best used for floorboards or closed spaces like walls or attics.
 More importantly, cellulose insulation is fire retardant.

-Determining the right type of attic insulation for your home can be difficult.
+Determining the right type of attic insulation services for your home can be difficult.
 Contact Fresh Air Duct Cleaning to learn more about the types of insulation we offer.
-We can discuss details and determine what type of insulation works best for your home.
+The Dallas Attic Insulation professionals can discuss details and determine what type of insulation works best for your home.

 Other signs of poor attic insulation include:

 - fluctuating temperatures